vy-labs/amazon-cloudformation-dse/singledc/README.md

 ## Creating a Single Node
-Note: _deploy-single.sh_ and _single-node.json_ are for didactic or testing purposed only, they are not intended to be used to build a cluster.
+Note: _deploy-single.sh_ and _single-node.json_ are for didactic or testing purposes only, they are not intended to be used to build a cluster.

 To create a single node run the command: